 Nowadays, most ESPs claim to run some form of behavioral/event-triggered email service.
 For any company looking to invest in this type of activity, finding the right provider for your business can be a challenge.

 To make an informed decision you need to first decide exactly what it is you need, and secondly understand if the provider you’re talking to can meet these requirements.

 This article is going to be split in parts, but is essentially one overall guide aimed at helping you choose the right service for your business when looking at behavioral email.

 We start with this article geared towards helping you understand and decide the type of program needed for your business; after that we will focus on the level of service needed and the questions you should be asking a potential provider.
 Both to ensure they can meet the initial email marketing requirements and on-going needs of your business.

 Knowing what to ask any potential provider is critical for you to choose the right provider.
 However, in order to do that, first ensure you are 100% clear on what it is you want.

 What are you after?
 Behavioral email, Remarketing or Operational & transactional triggers?

 There is often confusion between actual behavioral email and other simpler forms of triggered email.
-A detailed description can be found in this white paper from 2 years ago that I think still holds weight; but in simple terms:
+In simple terms:

 - An operational or transaction email responds to